-The Childbirth Education Program is for all expectant parents, grandparents, and support people.
+The Childbirth Education Program is for all expectant parents, grandparents and support people.
 All of our classes are taught by registered nurses who work at UMMC.
 At this time, we are offering virtual classes and tours.
-We also offer a virtual tour of our labor & delivery unit and the mother-baby unit.
+We also offer a virtual tour of our labor and delivery unit and the mother-baby unit.

-Below is a list of classes offered and links to virtual tours.
+Below is a list of classes we offer and links to virtual tours.
 Please contact Amy Brown, RN Childbirth Education Coordinator, at ChildBirthEd@umm.edu for more information or to register.

 - Childbirth Education Class